 The anniversary update for Windows 10 brought tons of improvement for the OS including a lot of bug fixes and improvements.
 Every gamer rushed to update it because there was this “hype” created that it brought about major changes to the OS.
 However, like all new software, this wasn’t without its problems.
-There were many controllers which were rendered as unusable after the update.
+There were many controllers that were rendered as unusable after the update.

 Since Xbox One is Microsoft’s own flagship controller, it did work but had many problems too.
 One of the problems which the users experienced the most was that the controller would disconnect randomly after playing for long periods of time.
 After you turn it on, it will function properly for a short time before disconnecting again.
 This caused a lot of frustration among the gamers as Xbox One controller is one of the most used controllers in the gaming industry.
-It behaving randomly and causing problems means that you cannot use it without any interruptions like you did before.
+It behaving randomly and causing problems means that you cannot use it without any interruptions as you did before.

 We have listed down some of the fixes that you can try and implement on your PC.
-Before you go over this guide, refer to this one and try the methods listed.
+Before you go over this guide, refer to this one, and try the methods listed.
 If they don’t work for you, you can always navigate back and try the solutions listed here.

 Solution 1: Disable NVIDIA wireless controller service